- Shigella infection, also called shigellosis, is an infection of the gut caused by the Shigella bacteria.

 Shigella infection, also called shigellosis, is a type of gastroenteritis (infection of the gut) caused by the Shigella bacteria.
 It usually causes diarrhoea.
 People can become infected through contaminated food or water, or through direct contact with even tiny amounts of stool (poo) from an infected person.

-However, you can be infected with Shigella but not have any symptoms.
+Some people may be infected with Shigella but not have any symptoms.
 In rare cases, people without symptoms can still have Shigella bacteria in their poo for many months.

 How is Shigella spread?

-You can get shigellosis by:
+You can get a Shigella infection by: